shidi1985/academic-kickstart/content/post/2022-Patent-SE-and-BadData/index.md

 +++
-title = "One US patent on State Estimation, Bad Data Identification and Recovery has been granted with patent no. 11,480,594" date = 2022-10-06T00:00:00
+title = "One US patent on State Estimation, and Bad Data Identification and Recovery has been granted with patent no. 11,480,594" date = 2022-10-06T00:00:00

 # List format.